 - Capsules: Take at least one hour before, or two hours after a meal [see CLINICAL PHARMACOLOGY].
 For patients who have difficulty swallowing the capsules and who are intolerant to the oral suspension [see WARNINGS AND PRECAUTIONS), the capsules may be opened and the contents suspended in a small amount of water, formula or apple sauce immediately before use.

 - Oral suspension: Take without regard to meals [see CLINICAL PHARMACOLOGY].

 - Capsules: 2 mg, 5 mg, and 10 mg white capsules imprinted with “NTBC” followed by “2 mg”, “5 mg”, or “10 mg”, indicating the actual amount of nitisinone in each capsule.

 - Oral suspension: 4 mg/mL, a white, slightly viscous opaque suspension.

 Storage And Handling

-Orfadin capsules are white and marked in black with “NTBC” and identified as 2 mg, 5 mg or 10 mg strengths of nitisinone.
+Capsules: White capsules marked in black with “NTBC” and identified as 2 mg, 5 mg or 10 mg strengths of nitisinone.
 The capsules are packed in a high density (HD) polyethylene container with a tamper-resistant low density (LD) polyethylene snap-on cap.
 Each bottle contains 60 capsules.

 Store refrigerated, 2-8°C (36-46°F).